 After eight months of discussions and 14 public meetings throughout the state, ADWR introduced three bills for legislative action.
 A fourth bill was introduced by the San Pedro Partnership and supported by ADWR.
 All of the bills passed into law in FY2007.
-The first bill allows counties and cities to adopt requirements for a 100-year water supply before lands may be approved for subdivision.
-The second bill provide for a water resources revolving fund and grants to plan and build water projects.
-The third bill prohibits the drilling of a well if it caused poor quality water to be drawn into another well.
-The fourth bill provides for the formation of the Upper San Pedro Water District that is charged with conserving, reusing, recharging and augmenting the water supplies of the district to protect the flows of the San Pedro River and assist in meeting the water supply needs of Fort Huachuca and the surrounding communities.
+The first law allows counties and cities to adopt requirements for a 100-year water supply before lands may be approved for subdivision.
+The second law provides for a water resources revolving fund and grants to plan and build water projects.
+The third law prohibits the drilling of a well if it causes poor quality water to be drawn into another well.
+The fourth law provides for the formation of the Upper San Pedro Water District, charged with conserving, reusing, recharging and augmenting the water supplies of the district to protect the flows of the San Pedro River and assist in meeting the water supply needs of Fort Huachuca and the surrounding communities.